garrandall/popular-music-data/tracks/yeah-yeah-yeah-judson-spence.md

 That you're the girl who holds the heart
 Inside this man

-Whoa ho! - whoa ho ho! - ooh ooh ooh
+Whoa ho! - whoa ho ho! - ohoohhoh
 Now if you feel the way I do
 Just say yeah yeah yeah
-Whoa ho! - whoa ho ho oh! - ooh ooh ooh
+Whoa ho! - whoa ho ho oh! - ohoohhoh
 Baby if you love me, won't you say you love me
 Say yeah yeah yeah